luismartinezs/elden-ring-builds-checklist/README.md

 # Elden Ring Checklists

-This is to make it easier to play the game without having to look up guides constantly
+An app for Elden Ring game checklists and challenges to make it easier to play the game without having to look up guides constantly.
+Features include step-by-step checklists, progressive challenge runs, and character progression tracking.

 ## Dev tasks